andrei-pisklenov/forge-starter/README.md

 forge install
 ```

 Follow the on-screen instructions to complete the process.
+The Forge app should now be installed from the development environment and available on your cloud instance.

 ## Available Scripts